ThinkEQ/assembly-solutions-ltd/src/pages/news/team-asl-win-10-mile-cycling-race.md

         **A﻿SL Win 10 Mile Cycling Time Trial Race**

-        We are delighted to share the news that our cycling Team has won a race!**100 control panels** for use in **specialist vehicle conversions**.

         Our rider **Mark Parsons** won the **Southport 10 Mile TT** on **Saturday 24th June 2023**.